jmikk/gotIssues/README.md

 afterwards click the Sheet Maker.py to make the HTML sheet and spam enter to your hearts content.

+Install the NsDilemmaAutoClose in tamper monkey (unless you already have it from Racoda's first issue answering scrpit)

 DISCLAIMER
 TL;DR: READ THIS, read the rules ask for help if you need help understanding scripts,